 We went to abandon the big city stresses.

-Travellers from Niagara Falls will want to head to Toronto then take a short 1.5-hour plane ride to Thunder Bay.
+Travellers from Niagara Falls will want to head to Toronto (read things to do in Toronto) then take a short 1.5-hour plane ride to Thunder Bay.

 We had two goals: hike Sleeping Giant and kayak Lake Superior.

 In Thunder Bay, we did a paddling tour in the Thunder Bay Harbour with a friend.